itscodenation/curriculum-13-14/lessons/02-05_html_css/teacher_files/lesson_2b.md

 Last time we used JSFiddle to experiment with code.
 JSBin is another similar site, and I like it a bit better, so we'll use that one.
 We will eventually come back to editing files in an editor, and learn how programmers share code in the real world, but for now, JSBin will make our lives easier.

 Please visit http://jsbin.com/scripted-cr1/4/quiet.
 You'll see a spreadsheet.
 Click "Edit" next to your name, and fill in the JSBin Link with the URL of the JSBin from your Do-Now.
 We'll continue working in the same JSBin today.
+(This was an experiment.
+It's not as useful as I hoped, and has issues.
+Best to skip this.)

 ### Using JSBin